Actindo-AG/Documentation/DatabaseAndReporting/Operation/01_ExecuteManagedQueries.md

 ## Execute a query via API

 Execute a predefined query to access the available data in your Core1 account.
 To execute a query via API, the user must be logged in.
-The query results may be previewed in your browser in CSV or XML format or may be downloaded in a CSV or an XML file.
+The query results may be previewed in your browser in XML format, and may be downloaded in a CSV or an XML file.

 ### Preview the query results

-Execute the query and preview the results in your browser in CSV or XML format.
+Execute the query and preview the results in your browser in XML format.

 #### Prerequisites